Houssouwo/Bounsoucoin/README.md

-# Cowriecoin
+# Bounsoucoin
-Paying With Cowriecoin Money Is One of the Oldest Currencies Still Collected Today
+Paying With Bounsoucoin Money Is One of the Oldest Currencies Still Collected Today